Menu Close

 • The repeated cleaning of one or more items

-The definition of addiction, according to the American Society of Addiction Medicine, is that addiction is a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
+A definition of addiction is that it’s a treatable, chronic medical disease involving complex interactions among brain circuits, genetics, the environment, and an individual’s life experiences.
 People with addiction use substances or engage in behaviors that become compulsive and often continue despite harmful consequences.
 Prevention efforts and treatment approaches for addiction are generally as successful as those for other chronic diseases.

 Addiction is diagnosed by visiting a medical professional.
-According to Medical News Today, the doctor will ask questions about frequency of use, impairment of daily living, and whether the use of a substance is increasing and how the pattern of use is impacting important social, occupational, educational or other functional areas.
+The doctor will typically ask questions about frequency of use, impairment of daily living, and whether the use of a substance is increasing and how the pattern of use is impacting important social, occupational, educational or other functional areas.
 They will also ask about withdrawal symptoms which may have occurred at times when the person attempted to decrease or stop use.

 Knowing the Signs of Addiction